 For more information about these keywords and their allowable values, consult your operating system JCL documentation.

-SYSOUT definition syntax diagram
+The following is the SYSOUT definition syntax diagram:

 Specifies the output data class for the SYSOUT data set.
 The attributes of the class are defined during JES initialization.